Aung Tun Thet: 1992-2000

 In 1992, he was appointed the chief of Costs and Economics Unit at UNICEF, Headquarters in New York.
 Later, he served as the senior policy advisor at Office of Social Policy.
 From 1997 to 2000, he served as the senior programme and planning officer for UNICEF, Country Office in Dhaka, Bangladesh.
 He then moved to Bangkok, Thailand as the Regional Planning and Policy Advisor at UNICEF Regional Office.

 Shortly after, he was appointed the principal officer at the newly-opened UN Systems Staff College at Turin, Italy.
-He was in charge of the UN Country Team training and this capacity visited Asia, Europe, Middle East, Latin American and African countries, He was also a member of the UN Evaluation Offices Committee, He was involved with the promotion of the One-UN Initiative.
+He was in charge of the UN Country Team training and this capacity visited Asia, Europe, Middle East, Latin American and African countries.
+He was also a member of the UN Evaluation Offices Committee, and was involved with the promotion of the One-UN Initiative.
 He supervised the work on the United Nations Global Compact.

 2008-2015

 He retired from UN service in 2008 and returned to Myanmar.
 He was appointed as a consultant at UNICEF Country Office, Myanmar.
 He was involved with the post-Nargis response supporting the Tri-partite Core Group activities in capacity building.
 Later in 2009, he was appointed as Senior Advisor to the UN Resident Coordinator Office in Yangon, where he supported the coordination activities.
 He also taught at the master's courses at Yangon University of Economics, Yangon University and National Defence College.
 He taught at the department of international relations at Yangon University and was the external examiner for six Ph.D. candidates.

 In 2010, he was appointed as a Member of Legal and Special Affairs Commission at the Union-Level Parliament.
 Later he become President’s economic advisor as well the vice-chairman of National Economic and Social Advisory Council.
 He was also appointed as the Member of the Myanmar Investment Commission.
 He worked on the administrative reform process and help established the Myanmar Development Institute.
 He formed the UN Global Compact Network Myanmar, and UN Secretary-General Mr. Ban Ki-Moon inaugurated the launch of the Initiative in Myanmar.
 He also served as the Advisor at Union of Myanmar Federation of Chamber of Commerce and Industry.
 He was awarded the Doctor of Letters (honoris causa) by the Yangon University of Commerce and also was appointed as the honorary professor at the University of British Columbia, Vancouver, Canada.
 He became a member of the UNESCO-India Mahatma Gandhi Institute for Peace, New Delhi India.
 He gave public seminars on economics, management and social sciences.
 He also served as the member of the Myanmar Press Council.